 One of the most important steps in taking control of your finances is designing a personal budget—no matteryour age, financial know-how, or income level.
 When you take a close look at your income and expenses, you can easily determine whether you're living within your means.
 Once you've tailored a plan to your life, you'll be able to spend your money wisely, build up your savings, and reach your financial goals.

 Examine Your Spending

 The first step in creating your budget is to look at your income and expenses.
-You can use our basic budgeting calculator, interactive budget worksheet, a simple spreadsheet, or any number of online programs/apps to track these figures.
+You can use a basic budgeting calculator, interactive budget worksheet, a simple spreadsheet, or any number of online programs/apps to track these figures.
 Whatever works best for you.
 Just be sure to hang onto this information for future reference.

 First, record the expenses that you always have to pay and typically don't change much from month to month: your rent or mortgage, your utility bills, your phone bills, and so on.
 These "fixed expenses" are generally regular costs that you want to cover before anything else.

 If you have credit card debt or student loans, you'll then want to factor in the amount you pay off every month.
 This is a good chance to catch up if you're behind, as you can align how much you're able to pay with how much you want to pay.
 If you don't have these debts, consider putting in an amount you'd like to save each month.